Weice-Wang/browser-game-snake/README.md

 >
 > 2. Define the app’s state variables, but don’t assign values to them.
 >
-> - Create a variable for the game refresh timer (e.g., setInterval()).
 > - Create a variable for the snake body using array.
 Once eaten, using snake.push().
 > - Create a variable for the food position for it to randomly pop out.
 > - Create a variable for the moving directions.
-> - Create a variable for the snake moving and set it to false.
 > - Create a variable for the score equal to 0.
 Once the food is reached, the score plus one.
 >
 > 3. Initialize Game